Commercial Lease Renewal Solicitors

 No security of tenure

-If the commercial lease is excluded from the Act, the tenant will have signed a statutory declaration at the commencement of the lease.
+If the commercial lease is excluded from the Act, the tenant must have signed a statutory declaration at the commencement of the lease.
+This statutory declaration must be referred to in the lease.

 How do I renew a commercial lease?